IRL2/nanover-docs/source/concepts/applications.rst

-The iMD application defines how to send user interactions to the server, the expected behaviour of the server regarding these interactions, and how the server can comminicate the result of these interactions on the simulation to the clients.
+The iMD application defines how to send user interactions to the server, the expected behaviour of the server regarding these interactions, and how the server can communicate the result of these interactions on the simulation to the clients.

-The application assumes it is used in conjonction with the :ref:`tracectory application <trajectory-application>` or a similar enough application to share the simulation itself.
+The application assumes it is used in conjunction with the :ref:`tracectory application <trajectory-application>` or a similar enough application to share the simulation itself.